alpha-sow/flutter_cupertino/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)
 [![License: MIT][license_badge]][license_link]

 A Flutter package that provides native Cupertino components for iOS and macOS using platform views and platform channels.
+This package allows you to use authentic native UI controls in your Flutter applications, giving your app a truly native look and feel on Apple platforms.

 ## Installation 💻